BrunoWozniak/BdubDigital/_posts/en/2024-04-29-the-design-sprint-roi.md

 author: Bruno Wozniak
 image: /images/blog/treasure-chest.jpg
 ---
-Is the ROI of design sprints a myth?
-Dive deep & discover the hidden treasure chest of benefits!
+We crack the code, uncover the hidden treasure chest of benefits & reveal the hidden gems that can boost your bottom line

 ![Stuck in the innovation rut]({{ page.image }})